IBM/container-service-getting-started-wt/Lab 5/README.md

 k8s-node-02   k8s            advanced-policy-demo.nginx-701339712-xeeay   eth0
 k8s-node-01   k8s            kube-system.kube-dns-v19-mjd8x               eth0
 ```
-Taking a closer look, we can see that they reference the correct profile for the Namespace, and that the correct label information has been filled in.
-Notice that the endpoint also includes a special label calico/k8s_ns, which is automatically populated with the pod’s Kubernetes Namespace.
+Taking a closer look, we can see that they reference the correct profile for the namespace, and that the correct label information has been filled in.
+Notice that the endpoint also includes a special label calico/k8s_ns, which is automatically populated with the pod’s Kubernetes namespace.
 ```
 $ calicoctl get wep --workload advanced-policy-demo.nginx-701339712-x1uqe -o yaml
 - apiVersion: v1